moonboy8/Effective-Fibonacci-Sequence-/README.md

+## Issues

-### Issues:
+### Large Fibonacci Numbers

-This program calculates Fibonacci numbers using an iterative method, which has a time complexity of O(n).
-For smaller values of n (up to tens of thousands), this approach works well.
-However, as n increases, the program's performance may degrade due to the nature of Fibonacci growth.

-For extremely large values of n, the time required to compute large Fibonacci numbers may grow substantially, but Python's built-in handling of arbitrary-precision integers ensures the program can calculate Fibonacci numbers of great magnitude.

-Large Fibonacci Numbers: The program's performance can degrade significantly for very large values of n due to the rapid growth of Fibonacci numbers.
-Computing the Fibonacci numbers for n greater than 10,000 can take considerable time and memory, especially if printing all terms is selected.
+- The program's performance can degrade significantly for very large values of `n` due to the rapid growth of Fibonacci numbers.
+Computing the Fibonacci numbers for `n` greater than 10,000 can take considerable time and memory, especially if printing all terms is selected.

+### Integer Overflow
-Integer Overflow: While Python can handle arbitrarily large integers, the Fibonacci sequence grows exponentially.
-For extremely large values of n, the result can be a number with millions of digits, causing a slowdown in calculations and possible memory constraints.
+- While Python can handle arbitrarily large integers, the Fibonacci sequence grows exponentially.
+For extremely large values of `n`, the result can be a number with millions of digits, causing a slowdown in calculations and possible memory constraints.

-Time Limit for Displaying Results: Printing a very large number or a long sequence of Fibonacci numbers can take a significant amount of time, especially if the user chooses to display all terms.
+### Time Limit for Displaying Results
+- Printing a very large number or a long sequence of Fibonacci numbers can take a significant amount of time, especially if the user chooses to display all terms.
 This might lead to a long wait before results are shown.

+### User Input Errors
-User Input Errors: The program assumes that the user enters valid integers for the term number (n).
+- The program assumes that the user enters valid integers for the term number (`n`).
 Invalid inputs (such as non-numeric values) are not handled in this version of the program, and may result in unexpected behavior or crashes.